isabella232/ios-contact-picker/readme.md

 # 1. Setup

 Open up XCode and create a new project using the Master-Detail Application template.
 This template will give us a nice base to start with, as it already has some of the components we need.
-Make sure that you choose Objective-C under language, and iPhone under device.
+Make sure that you choose Objective-C under language and iPhone under device.

-Next, we’ll want to set up CocoaPods to work with our app.
-Open the directory for the project you just created in Terminal, and type:
+We’ll want to set up CocoaPods to work with our app.
+Open the directory for the project you just created in Terminal and type:

 ```
 pod init
 ```

-Then, open the file named Podfile and add the following line:
+Then open the file named Podfile and add the following line:

 ```
 pod ‘SinchRTC’